momentohq/public-dev-docs/docs/cache/develop/integrations/terraform.md

 # Manage Momento Caches with Terraform

-[Terraform](https://www.terraform.io/) is an infrastructure as code tool for building, changing, and versioning infrastructure safely and efficiently.
+[Terraform](https://www.terraform.io/) is an infrastructure-as-code tool for building, changing, and versioning infrastructure safely and efficiently.

 The [Momento Terraform Provider](https://registry.terraform.io/providers/momentohq/momento/latest) allows you to create and delete Momento Caches in your Terraform project.